ycechungAI/SWE-agent/docs/usage/hello_world.md

 After installing SWE-agent, you have the `sweagent` command available.
 Run `sweagent --help` to see the list of subcommands.
 The most important ones are

 * `sweagent run`: Run SWE-agent on a single problem statement.
+This is covered on this page and for slightly more advanced examples in the [command line basics tutorial](cl_tutorial.md).
 * `sweagent run-batch`: Run SWE-agent on a list of problem statements.
 This is what you would use for benchmarking, or when working with a larger set of historic issues.
+Covered in the [batch mode tutorial](batch_mode.md).

 In this tutorial, we will focus on the `run` subcommand.